HotelFlex lets you check in and out of a hotel at whatever time you want

 Most would agree that the worst part of traveling is timing the hotel check in.
 Either you get off a redeye and have to figure out what to do all day while waiting to check in, or you arrive late at night and waste money paying for a room you didn’t get to use all day.

 Enter HotelFlex.
-Part of Y Combinator’s summer 2017 batch, the startup wants to change the way hotels operate so guests can check in and checkout at whatever times they want – and pay accordingly.
+Part of Y Combinator’s summer 2017 batch, the startup wants to change the way hotels operate so guests can check in and check out at whatever times they want – and pay accordingly.

 So if you just need a place to sleep and check in at midnight but leave town the next morning at 7am, you’d pay a lot less for the room than someone checking in at 3pm and out at noon.